MetaFam/docs.dAcademy/src/content/docs/use/userprofiles.md

 ### How User Profiles Work

 User Profiles on dAcademy query [The Graph](/stack/thegraph) and retrieve your specific completions in dAcademy.
-Currently only You can view your profile while connected via your wallet.
+You can view your profile while connected via your wallet, or by https://dacade.my/#/user/[insert any Optimism wallet address or ENSname.eth]

+Profiles are compiled automatically from queries and you do not need to do anything to create one.

 ### Troubleshooting Your Profile